mcoirad/mcoirad.github.io/_posts/2025-02-20-finished-hlaalu-lamp.markdown

 category: blog
 projects: false
 author: dario
-description: Finished creating a Morrowind Hlaalu Lamp
+description: "A finished Morrowind Hlaalu lamp build, with photos, design choices, fabrication notes, and reflections on turning fan art into hardware."
 ---

 ## Finished a lamp